symfony-cmf/symfony-cmf-docs/bundles/menu/voters.rst

 To determine which menu item should be marked as the current item, KnpMenu includes voters.
-By default, KnpMenu comes with a voter that uses the Symfony router to determine if the current page is equal to the page referced by the item.
+By default, KnpMenu comes with a voter that uses the Symfony router to determine if the current page is equal to the page referenced by the item.

 This works well for static pages, highlighting the "About" item when viewing